 Calle Palacios 136, Plazoleta Nazarena

-Occupying a historic monastary, complete with stone arches, courtyards, and centuries–old paintings, Hotel Monsterio is the most interesting and evocative hotel in Peru.
+Occupying a historic monastary, complete with stone arches, courtyards, and centuries–old paintings, Hotel Monsterio remains the most interesting and evocative hotel in Peru.
 It's also one of the most luxurious, provided you avoid the smallish standard rooms.

 Along various hallways are original oil paintings from the monastary's original collection, some dating back 400 years.
 In good weather, cocktails and light meals are served here, around a large fountain and a tree almost as old as the paintings.
 Another doorway leads to the stunning lounge, where you can try Peruvian wines or sample one of the town's best Pisco Sours while sitting on plush sofas.
 The regal setting includes an ancient stone fireplace, a series of stone arches, massive wooden doors, and iron chandeliers.
 Coca tea and oxygen are complimentary if you need help with altitude adjustment instead of attitude adjustment.
 If you want to pray to get better quickly, you can visit the impressive on–site chapel from the 18th century, a smaller verion of the gilded and glorious churches in the main square.